Skip to content

 9. Add a call-to-action and end the email appropriately

-In the last paragraph, reiterate what you can bring the company and include a strong call-to-action.
+In the last paragraph, reiterate what you can bring to the company and include a strong call-to-action.
 This could be an interview request or to set up a meeting to discuss the job role in more detail.
 If you want to stand out, include project samples related to the position.
 This again showcases your expertise.

 10. Include a professional email signature